 As a not-for-profit subsidiary of Cummings Foundation, New Horizons at Marlborough carries no debt or mortgage of any kind.
 The Foundation’s large, stable endowment has allowed for a level of stability and security not often seen at an assisted living community.
 New Horizons is currently guaranteeing new residents that their monthly room and board will not increase for at least six years.
 (It is worth noting, however, that no current resident has ever had an increase to these rates.)
 This unique pledge provides residents and families with peace of mind as they plan financially for the future.

 Want to learn more?
-Check out the website for more information, or call 508-460-5000 to schedule a visit and to join your potential new neighbors for a complimentary lunch or dinner.
+Check out the website for more information, or call 5200 to schedule a visit and to join your potential new neighbors for Catholic Mass or a complimentary lunch or dinner.
 The warm and welcoming staff will gladly show you some of the many reasons why New Horizons should be your home.